CleverTap/clevertap-geofence-ios/README.md

 ## Help and Questions

 If you have questions or concerns, you can reach out to the CleverTap Support Team from your CleverTap Dashboard.

+## License
+CleverTap Geofence is MIT licensed, as found in the [LICENSE](https://github.com/CleverTap/clevertap-geofence-ios/blob/master/LICENSE) file.